life-itself/web3/concepts/moral-hazard.md

 See [credit default swaps](cds.md).

 ## References
-* Momtaz, Paul P. 2020.
+1. Momtaz, Paul P. 2020.
 ‘Entrepreneurial Finance and Moral Hazard: Evidence from Token Offerings’.
 Journal of Business Venturing, 106001.
+1. Ball, Laurence M. The Fed and Lehman Brothers: setting the record straight on a financial disaster.
+Cambridge University Press, 2018.